ssamakar/team-tmnt-1/README.md

 * Setup or create TeamCtrl and TeamView (hint: Yeoman makes this really easy ...)
 * Ensure that your application works as expected (/ should show the default main view and #/team/1 should show the team template)

-##Step 3: Create a `turtleService`
+##Step 3: Create a `TurtleService`
-* Use Yeoman to create a turtleService.
+* Use Yeoman to create a TurtleService (*hint*: if you specify `turtle-service` when creating the service, it will automatically camel-case the name for you).
-* Create a `getTeams` method on turtleService that will return the team members.
+* Create a `getTeams` method on TurtleService that will return the team members.
 You'll get the team data from a remote server.
 You'll create a deferred object with a promise that will fetch the data using Angular's $http service and return the results.
 Here's how we'll do that:
   * Inside the getTeams function, create a deffered object from Angular's `$q.defer()`

 ```javascript
 var deferred = $q.defer();
 ```
-  * Make sure you include $q as an injected dependency in the turtlService.
+  * Make sure you include $q as an injected dependency in the TurtleService.
   * Next, invoke $http with a "GET" request that references this url: 'http://pure-ocean-3603.herokuapp.com/team'
   * On the success function of the $http request, resolve the deferred object with the data retrieved.
   * Finally, return the deferred.promise from the getTeams method.
-Your getTeams method on the turtleService should now look something like this:
+Your getTeams method on the TurtleService should now look something like this:

 ```javascript
 getTeams: function() {